 On the other side of the coin, let’s say that you have some string that you would like BBQ to block.
 For example, the infamous

 fckeditor seems to be a perpetual target for malicious scanning and wannabe exploits.
 So let’s block once and for all by adding it to BBQ.

-To do so, first install the BBQ Blacklist plugin and edit the “blacklist items” like so:
+To do it, first install the BBQ blacklist plugin.
+Then open the plugin file and edit the “blacklist items” like so:

-Here we have added the offending string to each of the three blacklist arrays, so we’re covered if the string appears in the URL, query string, and/or user agent.
+Here we have added the offending string to each of the four blacklist arrays, so we’re covered if the string appears in the request URL, query string, user agent, and/or referrer.
 Then save, upload, and done.
 BBQ now will block the pesky

 fckeditor pattern whenever and wherever it’s found.